 Data Science for Biomedical Informatics (BMIN503/EPID600)

 As part of UPenn’s efforts to grow biomedical informatics training programs, a new course was offered Fall 2015 that covered basic principles of data science applied to biomedical informatics.
-As of Fall 2017, that course is a requirement for the Certificate in Biomedical Informatics and Epidemiology PhD.
+As of Fall 2017, the course is a requirement for the Certificate in Biomedical Informatics and Epidemiology PhD.
+As of Fall 2019, the course is a requirement for the Master of Biomedical Informatics.
 UPenn students can find out more from the main course website.

 Data science refers broadly to using statistics and informatics techniques to gain insights from large datasets.
 Biomedical informatics refers to a range of disciplines that use computational approaches to analyze biomedical data to answer pre-specified questions as well as to discover novel hypotheses.
 In this course, we will use R and other freely available software to learn fundamental data science applied to a range of biomedical informatics topics, including those making use of health and omics data.
 After completing this course, students will:

 - Be able to retrieve and clean data, perform exploratory analyses, build models to answer scientific questions, and present visually appealing results to accompany data analyses.